ZupIT/ritchie-docs/content/en/Standard Inputs/Formulas commands.md

 {{% alert color="danger" %}}

-The formula's command through Input flags, needs the input parameters that are based on the config.json, in order to work properly.
+In order to work properly, the formula's command through Input flags needs the input parameters based on the config.json.

 {{% /alert %}}